English

 Use this if a rabbit may have chewed tablets, capsules, liquid medicine, blister packs, sachets, children’s medicine, or combination cold products.

 Do not wait for signs after possible medicine exposure.
-Call a rabbit-savvy vet or poison service with the product name, strength, amount missing, and time window.
+Start with the rabbit acetaminophen/paracetamol emergency guide, then call a rabbit-savvy vet or poison service with the product name, strength, amount missing, and time window.

 Fast answer for owners